hyeminshin99/AAA740-FinalProject/README.md

 We conducted at a level of fine-tuning existing models.

-During this project, we aimed to gain a range of experience with as many models as possible and implement them in operational contexts.
+During this project, we aimed to gain a range of experience with as many models as possible and modify them in operational contexts.

 Here are some of the models we came across during our project experience.